HEP-FCC/FCCAnalyses/examples/basics/README.md

 where "recind" refers to "MCRecoAssociations0", "mcind" to "MCRecoAssociations1", and "reco" to "ReconstructedParticles".

-Navigation through the history of the Monte-Carlo particles
+Navigation through the history of the MonteCarloParticles
 ============================================================

 To retrieve the **daughters** of a Monte-Carlo particle (in the "Particle" collection), one should use the